 In 1973, the Federal Drug Administration required all talcum powders to be asbestos-free.
 Asbestos exposure has proven to cause consumers adverse health effects, such as cancer and breathing difficulties.
 Asbestos and talc develop in close proximity to one another near the Earth’s surface.
 As a result, asbestos contamination is always a risk.

 Despite the contamination possibility, J&J adamantly refuted this claim.
 But recent evidence in a document that was unsealed on September 6, 2017, states that J&J has known for decades that its talc products contain asbestos fibers.
 It indicates that in May 1974, an official at J&J’s Windsor mine in Vermont, made a statement about asbestos.
 The official recommended “the use of citric acid in the depression of chrysotile asbestos” from talc extracted at the site.
-This came only one year after the FDA ordered that all talcum powder be asbestos-free.
+This came just one year after the FDA’s order that all talcum powder be asbestos-free.

 Out of concern that asbestos contaminated the product, a J&J employee stepped forward.
 In a report, he suggested that the company begin using cornstarch rather than talc in their consumer products.
 Cornstarch has natural properties that make it safe for general use and more importantly, it has no links to cancer.
 In addition, the unsealed documents show that J&J stopped the distribution of a booklet.
 The booklet revealed the discovery of asbestos in the talc J&J bought from an Italian mine.